SpectraL519/cpp-ap/docs/tutorial.md

 parser.parse_args(argc, argv);

-// `input` is guaranteed to have a value if parsing was successfull const auto data = read_data(parser.value("input"));
+// `input` is guaranteed to have a value if parsing was successful const auto data = read_data(parser.value("input"));

 if (parser.has_value("output")) {